Mohan006007/ci-pipeline-github-jenkins/README.md

 ### 2. **Build Step Configuration**
    The build steps are configured to:
    - Pull the latest changes from the GitHub repository.
-   - Execute a shell script (if applicable) or build the necessary code.
+   - Execute a shell script or build the necessary code.

 ### 3. **Post-Build Actions**
    The post-build actions are configured to: